conradakunga/Blog/_posts/2025-01-01-dependency-injection-in-c-net-part-2-making-implementations-pluggable.md

 Which begs the question why don't we use **that** `Alert` directly?
 Why create a totally new type?
 It would certainly be simpler.

 That is true.
 But this potentially could be a problem downstream if we use the **same** object on the **client** and **server** sides.
 Perhaps in the future, we want the client to provide additional information, perhaps a username and a timestamp for logging passwords.
-Now, our server-side code would need to change, regardless of the fact that those parameters are not necessary for sending alerts.
-And vice-versa - we might need to change the object on the API side to pass additional properties to the sender, which would break the client.
+Now, our **server-side code would need to change**, regardless of the fact that those parameters are not necessary for sending alerts.
+And vice-versa - we might need to change the object on the API side to pass additional properties to the sender, **which would break the client**.

-In short, it is important to segregate client-side concerns from server-side concerns.
+In short, it is important to **segregate client-side concerns from server-side concerns**.

 Next, let us look at the senders closely, particularly what each requires to send a message.